AdzCoder/rocket-sensors/README.md

 - University of Warwick, School of Engineering
 - ES192 2022/2023 Sprint 2 - Electronic

+## Project Status
+This project was completed as part of coursework for the University of Warwick (ES192 module, 2022/2023).
+It is not actively maintained, but the code and documentation are provided here for reference and learning purposes.

 ## License

 MIT License - see LICENSE file